 - Presence of multiple models of the same device (forcing users to identify the correct one)

-Can nurses and physicians be included in one user group?
+Can we include nurses and physicians in one user group?

 The FDA recommends that validation usability studies include 15 participants per user group.
 In an effort to save time and resources, medical device manufacturers often attempt to simply combine user groups.
 While there are situations where this can be appropriate, the answer to the question is probably not.

 Nurses and physicians are actually quite different from a human factors perspective.
 In addition to having different training and experience, the way nurses and physicians use a medical device are usually different, too.
 The tasks a nurse must complete do not typically align with those completed by physicians.
-Nurses and physicians are therefore usually separated for validation usability testing.
+Therefore, we usually separate nurses and physicians for validation usability testing.

 Can we make changes to the device or instructions after the validation usability study?